wp-plugins/navayan-csv-export/readme.txt

 == Installation ==

 1. Download Navayan CSV Export wordpress plugin

 2. Upload and Extract in 'wp-content/plugins/' directory.
-Make sure that 'wp-content' have write permission 0777
+Make sure that 'wp-content' has write permission

 3. To activate plugin go to 'Dashboard -> Plugins -> Inactive'